 Norwich Arts Centre

-Situated in the heart of Norwich’s lively independent community, Norwich Arts Centre (NAC) calls a Grade I listed flint building home—St Swithins Church, a structure that has stood tall since 1349.
-What began as a redundant church has blossomed into an iconic cultural arts venue.
+Norwich Arts Centre is based in the Grade I listed St Swithins Church, a flint building that has stood since 1349.
+What started as a redundant church has grown into one of the city’s most iconic cultural venues.

 See what’s on at Norwich Arts Centre here.